julianhyde/clapham/README.txt

 Clapham is a utility that generates railroad diagrams to illustrate the syntax of computer language grammars.

-For license and copying information, see LICENSE.html.
+For license and copying information, see LICENSE.txt.

 For current version, see VERSION.txt.